DanielNoord/ProjectInventarisGezantschappen/python/README.md

 - `json_perform_database_searches`: Script to perform some of the searches included in the `database_searches` module.
 - `json_save_load_database`: Script that can write `Individuals.json` to `docx` and vice-versa, as well as merge a `docx` and `json` version.
 - `json_sort_database`: Script to sort `Individuals.json` and the data of the fields of the individuals within it.
+- `rename_scans`: Script to quickly rename a directory of scans.
 - `xlsx_make`: Script to make the final database in `xslx` format.
+- `xml_check_document_numbers`: Script to check if the files discussed in the `xml` EAD database correspond with the scans found in a certain directory (or hard drive).
 - `xml_make_ead`: Script to make the final database in `xml` format.